 Assignment 18: Find an available domain name (one currently available at the time you investigated it) for your e-business and write a brief paragraph to explain and justify it.
 Follow the guidance provided by your instructor to submit, present, or save this name and explanation.

 Top Ten Resources for Writing an e-Business Plan

 Appendix: e-Business Plan Tutorial Assignments

-This E-Business Plan lesson was last updated on May 29, 2007.
-You can send questions, comments, and suggestions for improvement to Peter Marshall (Peter.firstname.lastname@example.org).
+This e-Business Plan lesson was last updated on June 7, 2005.
+Questions, comments, and suggestions for improvement can be sent to Dennis Viehland (email@example.com).